Harry Hibbard: Career

 Hibbard was an assistant clerk and clerk of the New Hampshire House of Representatives from 1840 to 1842.
 He served as an elected member of the New Hampshire House of Representatives from 1843 to 1845 and Speaker in 1844 and 1845.
 He served in the New Hampshire Senate in 1845, 1847, and 1848 and as president of that body in 1847 and 1848.
 In addition, he served as a delegate to the Democratic National Convention in 1848 and 1856.

 Elected as a Democrat to the Thirty-first, Thirty-second, and Thirty-third Congresses, Hibbard served as United States Representative for the state of New Hampshire from (March 4, 1849 – March 3, 1855).
 He was not a candidate for renomination in 1854.
 After leaving Congress, he declined an appointment to the New Hampshire Supreme Court.

 Death

 Hibbard died in a sanatorium in Somerville, Massachusetts on July 28, 1872, and is interred at the Village Cemetery, Bath, New Hampshire.

 Family life

 Son of David and Susannah Streeter, Hibbard married Sara King Hale Bellows on May 13, 1848, and they had one daughter, Alice.
-Sarah was the daughter of Salma Hale, and had been married to Stephen R. Bellows, who died months after their marriage in 1843.